 The RTOC's goals are to:

-• Enhance government-to-government relationships between Tribes and EPA.
+• Enhance government-to-government relationships between tribes and EPA.

-• Promote and strengthen the inherent ability and continuing efforts of Tribes to manage programs to provide environmental and human health protection.
+• Promote and strengthen the inherent ability and continuing efforts of tribes to manage programs to provide environmental and human health protection.

 • Assist EPA in meeting the principles of the EPA Indian Policy of 1984.

-• Foster and encourage a partnership, promote understanding, and bridge gaps between Tribal and EPA government cultures, and build relationships to improve environmental and human health protection on Indian lands.
+• Foster and encourage a partnership, promote understanding, and bridge gaps between tribal and EPA government cultures, and build relationships to improve environmental and human health protection on Indian lands.

-• Demonstrate leadership in Tribal government and federal agency relations by developing strategies and recommendations for Regional resources and operating policies, based on 1EPA Indian Policy of 1984.
+• Demonstrate leadership in tribal government and federal agency relations by developing strategies and recommendations for Regional resources and operating policies, based on the EPA Indian Policy of 1984.

 Scope